TinaBBB/RecSys_baseline_models/README.md

 ## Preprocess and generate datasets from raw data
 **Movielens dataset** <br>
+Timestamp preprocessing: the timestamp format needed to be preprocessed before splitting the dataset, the code is in the ipython notebook `datax\ml-20m\adjust_timestamp.ipynb`.
+This notebooks preprocesses the `ratings_raw.csv` to reproduce `ratings.csv`. <br>

 `python getmovielens.py --implicit` <br>

 Following detail designs should be noted: